Learning with Spike Synchrony in Spiking Neural Networks: Supplementary Note 4: Cross-architecture overview and design rationale

-\begin{enumerate} \item \textbf{Pulsed Input and Prologue.} The raw input spikes first undergo initial convolution and pooling, reducing spatial resolution and adjusting the channel dimension to produce an intermediate spiking feature map \(\mathbf{X}\).

-\item \textbf{Spiking Synchrony Dependent Self-Attention (SSDSA).} We propose SSDSA as an extension of Dual Spike Self-Attention (DSSA), augmented with a spike-based synaptic plasticity (SSDP) mechanism.
+As illustrated in Fig.~\ref{fig:SSD-ViT}, the SSD-ViT processes an input spike tensor. \( \mathbf{X} \in \mathbb{R}^{T \times B \times C \times H \times W} \) through a series of components: \\ \textbf{Pulsed Input and Prologue.} The raw input spikes first undergo initial convolution and pooling, reducing spatial resolution and adjusting the channel dimension to produce an intermediate spiking feature map \(\mathbf{X}\). \\ \textbf{Spiking Synchrony Dependent Self-Attention (SSDSA).} We propose SSDSA as an extension of Dual Spike Self-Attention (DSSA), augmented with SSDP mechanism.
 We make the input feature map be $\mathbf{X}\in \mathbb{R}^{T\times B\times C\times H\times W}$, where $T$ denotes the number of discrete time steps, $B$ is the batch size, $C$ is the number of channels, and $(H,W)$ indicates the spatial resolution.
 We assume the network splits the channels into $n_{H}$ attention heads (i.e., $C$ is divisible by $n_{H}$).
 Formally, SSDSA proceeds in two main steps: a \emph{spiking attention transformer} and a \emph{projection layer with spike-driven plasticity}.

 \paragraph{(a) Spiking Attention Transformer.} First, we apply a spiking activation function (e.g., LIF) to $\mathbf{X}$:

 $\mathbf{Y} = \mathrm{BN}\bigl(\mathbf{W}(\mathbf{X}_{\mathrm{in}})\bigr)$, splitting $\mathbf{Y}$ into two parts along the channel dimension, \( (\mathbf{Y}_1,\;\mathbf{Y}_2) = \mathrm{split}(\mathbf{Y}), \) so that each sub-tensor aligns with multi-head attention reshaping.
 To obtain the spiking attention map, we compute